 Provision of retiree medical coverage by multiemployer plans is more common than provision of these benefits by individual employers.
-In a survey conducted in 2018, 68% of multiemployer health and welfare plans provided health insurance coverage for retirees.
+In a survey conducted in 2022, 67% of multiemployer health and welfare plans provided pre-65 retiree health care benefits and 52% provided health insurance coverage for post-65 retirees.

 9. What is a multiple employer welfare arrangement (MEWA)?
 Is this the same as a multiemployer plan?